Argan Oil: A Moroccan Must For Hair Loss!

 1. DIY Argan Shampoo

-This one is super-easy and a cheap way to make your argan oil last for ages!
+This one is a cheap and easy way to make your argan oil last for ages!

 Simply add 2 drops of “liquid gold” to a handful of your usual shampoo the next time you’re lathering up.
 Wash and rinse as usual and enjoy this addition to your regular shampoo every second day.